Extravagant Mid Century Lobby of Schenk's Paramount Resort. South Fallsburg, NY

 Recently, Louis has applied his passion for the Borscht Belt by doing a series of Independent Study projects within the Interior Architecture and Design Program at CSU.
 By utilizing an architectural modeling software called Revit, Louis recreated a digital model of the famous Indoor Pool building at Grossinger’s Resort in Liberty, NY.
 With the Indoor Pool and entire hotel demolished in 2018, Louis recreated a model of the pool by tracing existing floor plans, architectural renderings and interpreting photographs to digitally reconstruct the historic building.
 The project was featured at two research fairs at the University and was featured on an episode of the Borscht Belt Tattler podcast.

-Acting as one of the historic interpreters for this project, Louis additionally provides assistance with helping to locate sites for marker placement, the selection of images for historical markers and will be creating both a a physical and digital map to accommodate a self-guided driving tour of the historical marker system.
+Acting as one of the historic interpreters for this project, Louis additionally provides assistance with helping to locate sites for marker placement, the selection of images for historical markers and will be creating both a physical and digital map to accommodate a self-guided driving tour of the historical marker system.

 Jerry Klinger is the president and founder of the Jewish American Society for Historic Preservation (www.JASHP.org).
 The Jewish American Society for Historic Preservation is a non-profit, volunteer organization.
 The purpose of the Society is to identify and recognize sites of American Jewish Historical interest.
 The Society sponsors and p